Managing Merge Conflicts

 # Output:

-# Auto-merging src/FileCabinet/SuiteScripts/vendor_invoice.js
+# Auto-merging src/FileCabinet/SuiteScripts/user_event_customer.js

-# CONFLICT (content): Merge conflict in src/FileCabinet/SuiteScripts/vendor_invoice.js
+# CONFLICT (content): Merge conflict in src/FileCabinet/SuiteScripts/user_event_customer.js

 # Automatic merge failed; fix conflicts and then commit the result.